 - Look and listen for running or dripping water on refrigerators with ice/water dispensers, humidifiers, clothes washers, dishwashers, and water heaters.

 Some leaks are not so easy to see.
-Plan to test your water meter on a regular basis to find out if you have a hidden leak.
+Consider doing a water meter test on a regular basis to find out if you have a hidden leak.

 Do a meter test

-- Locate your water meter.
+- Locate the water meter.
 It is usually near the street, but if you have trouble finding it, call us during business hours at 541-685-7595.
-Please be aware that we charge a $75 after-hours call-out fee if you ask us to send a water troubleshooter to your home between the hours of 5 p.m. and 8 a.m.
+Please be aware that we charge a $140 after-hours call-out fee if you ask us to send a water troubleshooter to your home between the hours of 5 p.m. and 8 a.m.

 - Ask people in your home to wait until after the meter test to flush toilets, wash hands, cook food, run the dishwasher or do laundry.
 Also, remember to turn off the automatic refill in your refrigerator's ice maker.

-- Read your water meter and write down the numbers.
+- Read the water meter and write down the numbers.

-- If the numbers on your meter have changed, water has passed through the meter and you might have a leak or other unknown use.
+- If the numbers on the meter have changed, water has passed through the meter and you might have a leak or other unknown use.

-Check out Regional Water Provider's Consortium video on using your water meter to check for household leaks.
+Check out Regional Water Provider's Consortium video on using the water meter to check for household leaks.